Why choose a boys’ school?

 The number of single-sex schools has reduced over the past thirty years.
 Many boys’ schools have accepted girls, often into the Sixth Form at first, and this has put pressure on some girls-only schools which have seen pupil numbers decrease.
 You may have heard the commonly-held opinion that girls do better academically in single-sex environments while boys perform better in mixed schools.
 THIS IS NOT TRUE!
 Loughborough Grammar School and High School are both enrolled in a programme called MidYIS, run by the University of Durham, which measures the progress that students make between the age of 11 and GCSE.
 More than twenty years of research covering millions of pupils shows unequivocally that boys also do significantly better in single-sex schools, by an average of 0.2 grades per GCSE subject.

-At the Loughborough Endowed Schools, we have the best of both worlds.
-Firstly, there are the mixed Prep Schools, Fairfield and Our Lady’s Convent School (OLCS), catering for boys and girls from 3 to 11.
-Shortly before the onset of adolescence, our education then moves to a single-sex model with Loughborough High School and OLCS for girls, and Loughborough Grammar School for boys.
+At Loughborough Schools Foundation, we have the best of both worlds.
+Firstly, there are the mixed Prep Schools, Fairfield and Loughborough Amherst School, catering for boys and girls from 3 to 11.
+Shortly before the onset of adolescence, our education then moves to a single-sex model with Loughborough High School for girls, and Loughborough Grammar School for boys.
 However, as I will describe in more detail later, the fact that the schools are next to one another facilitates a huge amount of mixing of the sexes, socially, academically and in co-curricular activities.

 So what are the advantages of a boys-only environment for secondary education?
 Let me answer from the perspective of Loughborough Grammar School.